N0-man/MIT-MachineLearning-MicroMasters/README.md

 > :warning: …ghp-import will DESTROY your gh-pages branch… and assumes that the gh-pages branch is 100% derivative.
 You should never edit files in your gh-pages branch by hand if you’re using this script…

-Your book is available on
+Jupiter Book is available at
 https://N0-man.github.io/MIT-MachineLearning-MicroMasters/